 “Nothing is gained from withholding water in any setting,” says Dr. Porcari, head of the University of Wisconsin’s Clinical Exercise Physiology program.
 “Exercise leaders must actively encourage hydration, particularly when classes take place in extreme environments like those seen in Bikram yoga classes.”

-Watch For These Danger Signs In Hot Yoga
+Watch Out For These Dangers Of Hot Yoga (Bikram)

-You should always keep an eye-out for warning signs during hot yoga.
+You should always keep an eye-out for the dangers of hot yoga.

 You will know when hot yoga is unsafe because you will experience symptoms.